Why you need a travel capsule wardrobe for your next trip (and how to build one)

 The big question, of course, is what specifically to bring.
 If you’re going away for a week to a destination with decent weather you could probably get away with three or four tops, two bottoms, one dress, one outer layer like a cardigan or a light jacket and two pairs of shoes.
 Even if you’re traveling to a colder climate, throwing on multiple layers can save you from bringing bulky outerwear.

 Here’s an example for our upcoming trip to Paris with the kids.
 We’ll be there five days and daytime weather will probably be in the 60s with nights in the 40s.
 We love to walk everywhere, which means comfortable shoes are a must.
 We don’t have any special activities or fancy dinners planned (we are traveling with preschoolers, after all) so I’ll be bringing casual clothes including a few pieces nice enough for dinner out.
-Black is the easiest neutral for me to work with, and I’ll incorporate some color with a nice springy scarf and my très Parisien tote bag.
+Black is the easiest neutral for me to work with in a capsule wardrobe for travel in Europe, and I’ll incorporate some color with a nice springy scarf and my très Parisien tote bag.

-That’s a total of seven pieces of clothing and four accessories for five days.
+That’s a total of seven pieces of clothing and four accessories for five days (a 10 piece travel wardrobe, plus one pair of shoes).
 Not bad!
 If you’re traveling for a few weeks, 13 pieces of clothing would be a great amount.
 For me that might be six tops, four bottoms, an outer layer and two dresses- but the details depend on the weather and your personal style.
+Here are some of my favorite travel outfits for Europe.

 These are all pieces that I own and wear often, so I feel comfortable wearing them and I can avoid spending travel money on clothing.
 All three tops can work with either bottom and with the jacket and either the scarf or necklace.
-The dress is just as versatile.
+T-shirt dresses are ideal travel dresses for Europe because they’re versatile and easy to care for, though I’ve been tempted to try this awesome travel dress as well.
 I’ll probably throw in a pair of tights to go under it (or the skirt) on chilly evenings.
 I even feel like I can get away with just bringing my TOMS Avalon slip-ons; they’re very comfortable for walking, but because they’re made of coated canvas they have a more finished look.

 The best part?
 If I wear the jeans, a shirt and jacket on the plane I can fit the rest of the clothes in a medium sized packing cube with room to spare.
 More space for souvenirs!